blake-c-aggienetwork/advent-of-code-2022/README.md

 #### Day 4
 - Took a long time to figure out how string splitting works in C++
-- input reading is hard in this language
+- I have since looked up better approaches for input reading

 ## Run Locally